 Just as when restoring from iCloud, your new iPhone will need to re-download apps from the App Store, in order to get the version that is properly optimized for your new hardware.
 But your home screen will show placeholders, arranged in the same way as your old iPhone, and all the data for those apps will be transferred from it.

 Upgrading from a device with a later version of iOS

 You may run into a roadblock if your new device is running an older version of iOS than your old device.
 This happens most often if you're running an iOS beta, which won't be installed on your new iPhone.

-For example, if your old iPhone is running iOS 13.1 beta and your new iPhone is running iOS 13, you'll have trouble backing up and restoring.
+For example, if your old iPhone is running iOS 13.3 beta and your new iPhone is running iOS 13.2, you may have trouble backing up and restoring.

-The solution is to set up your new iPhone as a new device, then erase it and go through setup again, restoring your backup from your old device.
+The solution is to set up your new iPhone as a new device, update it to match your old device, then erase it and go through setup again to restore your backup from your old device.

 - Make a fresh backup of your old device to iCloud or iTunes as in the sections above.

 - Power on your new iPhone and choose to set it up as a new device.